Frequently Asked Questions

 How do I become a member of the PHA?

-The process for individual and organizational PHA membership varies slightly.
+The process for individual and organizational PHA membership is different.

 • All individuals (ages 13+) are accepted as members within the Hylo platform and can therefore begin engaging with the PHA community from day one; simply join PHA’s Members Hylo Community and follow the instructions!